itsmaximelau/spotify-discography/README.md

 - Run spotify_discography.py
 - Authenticate youself with your Spotify account credentials.
-- Enter the name of an artist
+- Enter the name of an artist.

 Then, the playlist is created.